Deep-Symmetry/carabiner/README.md

 > without requiring the other participants to shift the timeline, then
 > open an [issue](https://github.com/brunchboy/carabiner/issues) to
 > have the `request-beat-at-time` command implemented by Carabiner.

+## Apology

+I am not a C++ programmer; the last time I wrote anyting in it before Carabiner was in the early 1990s.
+This seems to work, but I am sure it could be written much better.
+Suggestions for improvement are definitely welcome!

 ## Licenses